• Français

 Mixed episode: Symptoms, Lived Experience, and Interactions with Autism

 The mixed episode is probably the most terrifying episode of bipolar disorder.
 Some will tell you that if they put themselves in the gravest danger, the mixed episode was likely the precursor.
 Less than half of people with bipolar disorder will experience such an episode at least once in their lifetime.
 The accounts and testimonies of those affected are chilling.
-Long considered an episode specific to bipolar type I, it is now known that all types are concerned.
+Long considered an episode specific to bipolar disorder type I, it is now known that type II is concerned too.

 Mania: Symptoms, Lived Experience, and Interactions with Autism